shipsing/podman-desktop/website/docs/troubleshooting/troubleshooting-podman.md

 #### Issue

 Podman Desktop might fail starting a Podman machine.
+On the **Settings > Resources** page, the machine does not switch to the running phase for quite some time.

 #### Workaround